jamesgrams/spokapi/README.md

 - `/programs/`
     - This will return an array of objects containing a list of available programs to watch
 - `/watch/`
-    - This allows you to control the browser
+    - This allows you to control the browser by watching a program
+- `/pause/`
+    - This pauses the watching program
 - `/stop/`
     - This stops the program that is currently playing (It directs the browser to a blank page)
 - `/break/`
     - This breaks the cache of stored programs
 - `/info/`
     - Post to this endpoint to update provider and login information
+    - Get this endpoint to get login information (requires a key)
 - `/channel/`
     - Post to this endpoint to change what channels you want to include
     - Get this endpoint to get what channels are currently blocked